viamrobotics/docs/docs/fleet/machines.md

 ### Logs

 To make debugging issues with your machines easier, each machine automatically sends its logs to the cloud.
-You can access your logs from the **Logs** tab in the [Viam app](https://app.viam.com) and filter your logs for specific keywords or log levels:
+You can access your logs from the **LOGS** tab in the [Viam app](https://app.viam.com) and filter your logs for specific keywords or log levels:

 {{<gif webm_src="/manage/log-filtering.webm" mp4_src="/manage/log-filtering.mp4" alt="Filter logs by term of log level in the UI" max-width="800px">}}